 Jordan Peterson on Postmodernism from the Toronto Action Forum

-If you want to learn more about how to argue against Social Justice Warriors and the Postmodern Left, and how to confront their ideas and philosophies, check out my video series on Breaking Down SJW Philosophy.
+If you want to learn more about how to argue against Social Justice Warriors and the Postmodern Left, and how to confront their ideas and philosophies, check out my Truth and Culture Warrior series.

 Also: Join the Jordan Peterson Meetup Group in Toronto